Life Cos. Drive More Lending While Banks Take a Back Seat

 Banks and higher-cost alternative lenders may provide a little less leverage than life companies, but leverage is not always the top concern for lenders.

-“What’s really been limiting loan proceeds over the last 18 to 24 months is the cash flow in place at the asset, as cap rates in many instances are below the coupon or borrowing rate, Kokernack said: “As a result, most lenders across the board, including life companies, are maxing out between 55 to 65 percent of the asset’s value or cost of the project.”
+“What’s really been limiting loan proceeds over the last 18 to 24 months is the cash flow in place at the asset, as cap rates in many instances are below the coupon or borrowing rate,” Kokernack said.
+“As a result, most lenders across the board, including life companies, are maxing out between 55 to 65 percent of the asset’s value or cost of the project.”
 But, he added, most life companies can go as high as 75 percent.

 The pull-back by banks is a three-fold problem, according to Shlomi Ronen, founder & managing principal at Dekel Capital.
 New capital reserve requirements also caused bank stocks to plummet, stifling their ability to raise capital.
-Additionally, he said, that banks lend capital based on their balance sheet and they are experiencing a low level of loan payoffs, the amount of capital available to recycle back into the lending market is limited.
+Additionally, he said, because banks lend capital based on their balance sheet and they are experiencing a low level of loan payoffs, the amount of capital available to recycle back into the lending market is limited.

 READ ALSO: The Dizzying Pace of Data Center Investment

-Life companies’ cost of capital is dramatically lower than banks because they fund loans from their general account, which is the premiums paid by policyholders, explained van Kustic.
+Life companies’ cost of capital is dramatically lower than banks’ because they fund loans from their general account, which is the premiums paid by policyholders, explained Kustic.
 He also noted that most of them contract with other capital sources, such as pension funds and municipalities, to invest their money in commercial mortgages and manage their portfolios.
 A number of insurance companies have also formed debt funds, allowing them to offer borrowers a wider variety of loan types.

-Lately, with interest rates higher, borrowers have been asking for shorter terms of three and five years to get through these higher rate times in anticipation of lower rates in the future,” he added, noting that while some of the life companies are accommodating these requests, ironically, the inverted yield curve for shorter-term loans are priced higher than 10-year loan.
+“Lately, with interest rates higher, borrowers have been asking for shorter terms of three and five years to get through these higher rate times in anticipation of lower rates in the future,” he added, noting that while some of the life companies are accommodating these requests, ironically, the inverted yield curve for shorter-term loans are priced higher than 10-year loans.

 Responding to changing needs